aazaff/teachPaleobiology/GitTutorial/gitTutorial.md

 git push
 ````

-Step 3: You are done!
+Step 4: You are done!
 DONE!
 You will now see the file online in your GitHub Repository.
-Repeat Step 2 if you make any changes to the file on your local machine.
+Repeat Steps 2-3 if you make any changes to the file on your local machine and want them uploaded to GitHub.